Texas Hotel Reservations

 Established in 1996, the Big 12 Conference actually features only 10 teams.
 Texas football fans enjoy intense rivalries between Texas Tech and the University of Texas, while Baylor and Texas A&M battle to gain ground.
 Each school, set in different cities around Texas – each with their own flair and personality – has made its mark on the Texas landscape.

 Texas Tech is found in Lubbock, which makes it the furthest west of any of the Big 12, Texas schools.
 A hub of activity in the Panhandle area, Lubbock has a wealth of interesting sights – perfect for Texas Tech Red Raider fans to enjoy before kickoff.
-Play 18 holes at Meadowbrook Canyon Creek Golf Course, or check out the Buddy Holly Statue & Walk of Fame.

 Come game day, Texas Tech fans flock to Jones AT&T Stadium to cheer on the Red Raiders.
 Originally known as the Matadors from 1925-36, Texas Tech is one of the original members of the Big 12 Conference.